jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab1_Modeling_Concepts.md

 <div align=center><img src="imgs/v3/26.png" alt="drawing" width="700"/></div>

-Then you can press the button of the board and you can see the LED is on like below:
+Then you can press the button on the board and you can see the LED is on like below:

 <div align=center><img src="imgs/v3/27.png.jpg" alt="drawing" width="400"/></div>